mvmd-org/mvmd-site/AI_rewrite.md

 - Implement tables consistently for technical specifications
 - Structure all lists with clear categories and subcategories
 - Maintain consistent detail level across similar documents

+#### Step 5: Separate Technical and Usage Guidance [COMPLETED] - 2024-04-10

+After analyzing the specified documents, these opportunities to separate technical implementation details from usage guidance were identified:

+1. **Current Mixed-Audience Content Issues**:
+   - Technical implementation details and developer-focused content are mixed with creator/user-oriented guidance
+   - Documents attempt to serve multiple audiences without clear separation
+   - Advanced technical specifications appear alongside basic conceptual explanations
+   - Example code is interspersed with usage guidance without clear audience targeting

+2. **Specific Document Findings**:

+   **implementation/overview.md**:
+   - Usage guidance appears in the "Use Case-Based Implementation" section
+   - Technical details appear in the "Implementation Workflow" section
+   - The document attempts to serve both beginners and advanced implementers

+   **standards/gltf.md**:
+   - Conceptual explanation in "About glTF" and "Core glTF Concepts" (for general audience)
+   - Technical implementation details in "Implementing the glTF Standard" (for developers)
+   - Usage scenarios in "Common Use Cases" (for content creators/managers)

+   **standards/usd.md**:
+   - General conceptual content in "Overview" and "Core Concepts" (for all users)
+   - Technical implementation patterns in "Implementation" (for developers)
+   - Usage examples in "Common Use Cases" (for content creators)

+   **validation/overview.md**:
+   - Conceptual explanation in "Why Validation Matters" (for all users)
+   - Technical validation workflow in "Validation Workflow" (for developers)
+   - User-focused guidance in "Common Validation Issues" (for content creators)

+3. **Recommended Audience-Specific Sections**:

+   **For All Documents**:
+   - Create clear section headers for distinct audience types:
+     - **"Concepts Overview"** (for all users)
+     - **"For Developers"** (technical implementation)
+     - **"For Content Creators"** (usage guidance)
+     - **"Advanced Implementation"** (technical details for experienced developers)

+   **For implementation/overview.md**:
+   - Add a "Getting Started" section for beginners
+   - Create a separate "Technical Implementation Details" section
+   - Move the implementation table to an "Implementation Reference" section

+   **For standards documents**:
+   - Create a "Concepts and Terminology" section for general audience
+   - Separate "Developer Implementation Guide" section
+   - Add "Content Creator Guide" section with use cases and best practices

+   **For validation/overview.md**:
+   - Add a "Validation Concepts" section for general audience
+   - Create a "Developer Validation Guide" with technical details
+   - Develop a "Content Creator Validation Checklist" for non-technical users

+4. **Content Categorization Challenges**:
+   - Example code serves both as reference for developers and explanation for non-technical users
+   - Some technical concepts need to be understood by both developers and content creators
+   - Validation requirements apply to both technical and non-technical audiences
+   - Implementation workflow steps overlap between audience types

+5. **Common Patterns in Technical vs. Usage Content**:
+   - Technical content focuses on implementation details, code syntax, and schemas
+   - Usage content emphasizes workflows, best practices, and use cases
+   - Technical sections use more specialized terminology
+   - Usage sections include more conceptual explanations and practical applications
+   - Technical sections contain more code examples
+   - Usage sections contain more workflow diagrams and checklists

+**Recommended Approach:**
+- Add clear audience indicators at the beginning of each document
+- Use visual separation (headers, callouts, icons) to distinguish audience-specific content
+- Create parallel sections for different audiences addressing the same topics
+- Maintain cross-references between related sections for different audiences
+- Ensure consistency in audience targeting across all documentation